Trebor Jay Tichenor: Biography

 Trebor Jay Tichenor was born in St. Louis, to Robert and Letitia Tichenor.
 His first name was formed by reversing the letters in his father's first name.
 He studied piano from the age of five and was influenced by hearing the ragtime piano playing of his mother in her band, Lettie's Collegiate Syncopators.

 During the early 1950s, Lou Busch adopted the personality of Joe "Fingers" Carr, and made a series of ragtime recordings.
 These recordings mightily influenced Trebor's interests in the direction of ragtime.
-According to the noted sources, in the time frame from the mid-1950s to the early 1960s, when Tichenor wasn't acquiring first a high school degree from Country Day School (1958) and then a bachelor of arts from Washington University (1963), he was spending his time acquiring notable collections of original ragtime sheet music and piano rolls and making contact with the active members and legends of the continuing ragtime tradition.
+According to the noted sources, in the time frame from the mid-1950s to the early 1960s, when Tichenor wasn't acquiring first a high school degree from Country Day School (1958) and then a bachelor of arts from Washington University in St. Louis (1963), he was spending his time acquiring notable collections of original ragtime sheet music and piano rolls and making contact with the active members and legends of the continuing ragtime tradition.

 By 1960, Tichenor's house had become renowned in the area as a place where one could hear hours of excellent music by both amateur and professional ragtime musicians.
 He received encouragement to himself become a professional musician.
 In 1966 he married Jeanette.
-They had two children.
+They had two children, Virginia (1966) and Andy (1969).
 Jeanette died in 1986.

 In December 2013, Tichenor suffered cerebral hemorrhage that left him debilitated and hospitalized.
 In the process of recovery, he died at LaClede Groves Rehabilitation Center on the afternoon of February 22, 2014.